-According to the U.S. Bureau of Labor Statistics, the average yearly salary for anthropologists varies by industry, and the highest-paid social scientists are those who work for the U.S. government (www.bls.gov).
-They earned an average of $71,400 in May 2009.
-Those in scientific development and research services averaged $51,620, and those who worked for state and local governments earned $50,290 and $55,500 respectively.
-The average salary for college and university professors and professional school instructors of anthropology was $46,890.
+According to the U.S. Bureau of Labor Statistics, the average yearly salary for anthropologists and archeologists varies by industry, and the highest-paid are those who work for the U.S. government (www.bls.gov).
+They earned an average of $74,280 in May 2013.
+Those in scientific development and research services averaged$57,950, and those who worked for local governments earned $60,050.
+The average salary for those working at museums and historical sites was $70,410.

 Linguistic Anthropologist Requirements